jkeune/hamster_analysis_gmd/README.md

 Jessica Keune (jessica.keune@ugent.be)

 ### References
-If you use scripts or data from this repository in a publication, please add a link to this repository to the Acknowledgements and cite the following references:
+If you use scripts or data from this repository in a publication, please cite the following references:
-- Keune, J., D. L. Schumacher, D. G. Miralles (manuscript submitted): A holistic framework to estimate the origins of atmospheric moisture and heat using a Lagrangian model.
+- Keune, J., Schumacher, D. L., and Miralles, D. G.: A holistic framework to estimate the origins of atmospheric moisture and heat using a Lagrangian model, Geosci.
+Model Dev.
+Discuss. [preprint], https://doi.org/10.5194/gmd-2021-180, in review, 2021.
-- Keune, J., D. L. Schumacher, D. G. Miralles (2021, June 24): Datasets for "A holistic framework to estimate the origins of atmospheric moisture and heat using a Lagrangian model", Zenodo. http://doi.org/10.5281/zenodo.5025802.
+- Keune, Jessica, Schumacher, Dominik L., & Miralles, Diego G. (2021).
+HAMSTER v.1.2.0: Heat- And MoiSture Tracking framEwoRk (h-cel/hamster).
+In Geoscientific Model Development Discussions (1.2.0).
+Zenodo. https://doi.org/10.5281/zenodo.5788506
-- Keune, J., D. L. Schumacher, D. G. Miralles (2021, June 1): h-cel/hamster: Public release of HAMSTER (Version v1.0.0).
-Zenodo. http://doi.org/10.5281/zenodo.4889311
+- Keune, Jessica, Schumacher, Dominik L., & Miralles, Diego G. (2021).
+Datasets for "A holistic framework to estimate the origins of atmospheric moisture and heat using a Lagrangian model" (v1.2.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.5793038

 ### License
 Copyright 2021 Jessica Keune, Dominik L. Schumacher, Diego G. Miralles.